This authentic chapati recipe yields one of the best Indian flatbreads I have tried.

-Making the chapati to puff up is not merely for showmanship but also crucial to obtain a soft texture.
+Making puffy chapati is not merely for showmanship but also crucial to obtain a soft texture.
 Chapati that does not puff up during cooking is hard and dense.

 5. What is the best way to roll out the chapati?

-You may use the method I mentioned in the previous section or any other ways recommended in other chapati recipes.
-It is crucial to glide the rolling pin forward by following its circumference regardless of the method.
+You may use the method I mentioned in the previous section or other ways recommended in other chapati recipes.
+Gliding the floured rolling pin forward is crucial by following its circumference regardless of the method.
 The path of each stroke is a curve, not a straight line.

-The bent stroke will push the dough to turn a small angle.
-Therefore, you do not need to turn the dough after each stroke manually.
-However, it only works if the work surface is floured adequately so that the dough can glide on it.
+The bent stroke will push the dough to turn at a small angle.
+Therefore, you do not need to manually turn the dough after each stroke.
+However, it only works if the work surface is floured so the dough can glide.